fabiizw/blockchain-appl-arch_lab1/README.md

 -'Test doVote when stopped should fail',
 -'End vote in create stage should fail'

+All tests were successful.

 ### Known issues
 There are no knows issues.

+### Github
+Here is the link to my github repo: https://github.com/fabiizw/blockchain-appl-arch_lab1.git